dottjt/plastic/chapters/01-life.md

 ### The editor orders Chinese food
 -->
 "Hey, waiter!
 Where are the dumps at!
 I'm just kiddin' miss.
-Alright, now don't get all chinky with me now, but I would really appreciate a fresh menu.
+Alright, now don't get all chinky with me now.
+But I would really appreciate a fresh menu.
 This one smells like a fuckin', fried... fuckin'...
 I don't know... pig's cunt!
 I bet you people eat that shit all the time."

 Then erupting into the precipice of a deranged laughter, the editor attempts to grab the waiteress' arm in a sign of misplaced affection, only to be shrugged off and greeted with the stare of a young child ready to kill its own father.